Direct Answer

 Cost of Living in Scottsdale: The Full Picture

 How does Scottsdale compare to the rest of America?
 With a population of 241,000 and an economy built on a biotech-and-aerospace economy where defense contracts and pharmaceutical R&D fund premium salaries, this AZ mid-size city has a cost profile that's distinctly its own.
-Farm-to-table dining, yoga studios on every corner, and a wellness culture that adds 10% to the grocery bill.
-The 38 categories below translate these broad dynamics into specific dollar figures you can plan around.
+Farm-to-table dining and a health-conscious culture where premium grocery and fitness options are easy to find.
+The 62 categories below translate these broad dynamics into specific dollar figures you can plan around.

-Scottsdale has a tech-driven economy where FAANG salaries inflate prices across every category
+Scottsdale has a tech-driven economy where high tech-sector salaries inflate prices across every category

 The housing market features a housing market that eats 35-45% of median income — well above the recommended 30%